forrestjgq/gmeter/guideline.md

 Json compare actually is far more powerful than we discussed here.
 For more information, refer to [jsonc](./jsonc.md).

+### Flow control
+First let's define QPS and Parallel.

+QPS indicates in recent 1 second, how many request has been sent but not responded.
+Parallel indicates how many request has been sent but not responded.
+It is sure that `QPS <= Parallel`.
+Due to concurrent requests number is defined by `Schedule.Concurrency`, we know that `Parallel <= Schedule.Concurrency`.

+To make a flow control, you may define `Schedule.QPS` and `Schedule.Parallel` to make sure gmeter send request under control and as precise as possible.

+User should know that `Schedule.Concurrency` can not be used as parallel control, because it decides how many gmeter threads should be started for HTTP request, which includes request composing, client request execution, and response processing.
+With a given concurrency number, the parallel requests number is always less because some of them are composing requests and some of them are processing response.
+The parallel number is decided by concurrency number and the proportion one client request takes in one full execution.
+Less the proportion, less the parallel number.

 # HTTP RESTful server
 gmeter allows user create several HTTP RESTful servers from a config file.
 ```go